 - Resumes30+ Simple Resume CV Templates (Easily Customizable & Editable for 2020)Andrew Childress

-- Resumes29 Cool & Colorful Resume CV Templates (To Stand Out Creatively in 2020)Andrew Childress
+- Resumes29 Cool & Colorful Resume CV Templates (To Stand Out Creatively in 2021)Andrew Childress

 What do you look for when you choose a resume?
 Let me know in the comments section below if you've got any tips.

-Where to Find the Best Resume Templates in 2020 (Envato Elements vs GraphicRiver)
+Where to Find the Best Resume Templates In 2021 (Envato Elements vs GraphicRiver)

-Both Envato Elements and GraphicRiver are excellent choices for buying premium one-page resume templates, and an even better choice than opting for a one page resume template that's free.
+Both Envato Elements and GraphicRiver are excellent choices for premium one-page resume templates.
+And an even better choice than opting for a one page resume template that's free.
 But how do you know which marketplace to choose?

 1. Key Benefits of Envato Elements

-Envato Elements is a subscription-based marketplace that offers thousands of one page resume template downloads and other design assets.
+Envato Elements is a subscription-based marketplace.
+It offers thousands of one page resume template downloads and other design assets.
 Download as many assets and templates as you need and use them in an unlimited number of projects.

-If you land that job by choosing a premium template over a one page CV template that's free, you might have an ongoing need for design assets such as stock photos, patterns, icons, fonts, web templates, and more.
+Did you land that job by choosing a premium one page resume template?
+You might have an ongoing need for design assets such as stock photos, patterns, icons, fonts, web templates, and more.

 2. Key Benefits of GraphicRiver (& Envato Market)

-GraphicRiver has thousands of beautifully designed resume templates as well as other graphic templates that you can buy individually.
+GraphicRiver has thousands of beautiful resume templates that you can buy individually.
 GraphicRiver is part of Envato Market where you can find other creative assets such as photos, web templates, video templates, and more.